AndrewSteel/isin_quotes/README.md

 * Change absolute (with currency or % for bonds)
 * Timestamp of the last price change

+## Services

+The integration also provides the service `isin_quotes.render_logo`.
+This service can be called manually to fetch and cache the logo of a configured ISIN.
+It retrieves the logo from the ING API, renders a static PNG (frame 0 if Lottie JSON is returned) or stores the fallback SVG, and writes the file under `/config/www/isin_quotes/`.
+The cached file is then available via `/local/isin_quotes/<isin>.png` or `.svg` in Lovelace.

 ## Example visualization with ApexCharts Card

 You can visualize the 24h history of a sensor using the [ApexCharts Card](https://github.com/RomRider/apexcharts-card) (installable via HACS).
 Example YAML: